SkylerElmstrom/cleanRcode/README.md

 - Code that suffered an Eldritch incursion (too much void/empty space, extra blank lines, etc.) [TESTING]
 - Inconsistent variable and local function naming like silly.var, correct_var, incorrect-var, okVar, WhYyYvAr, etc.
 - Inconsistent assignment and operator spacing [TESTING]
+- Find all markdown code chunks without an empty line before, after it and add an empty line
+- Remove excess spaces, selectively (not at beginning of a line like indents)

 Code that is *reviewed* are usually _modified_ by these tools.
 The new code is printed to the console for copying (or automatically copied to your clipboard if the [{clipr}](http://matthewlincoln.net/clipr/) package is present in your R library)